graphql/graphql-spec/spec/Section 7 -- Response.md

 object of the schema's query root type; if the operation was a mutation, this output will be an object of the schema's mutation root type.

-If an error was encountered before execution begins, the `data` entry should not be present in the result.
+If an error was raised before execution begins, the `data` entry should not be present in the result.

-If an error was encountered during the execution that prevented a valid response, the `data` entry in the response should be `null`.
+If an error was raised during the execution that prevented a valid response, the `data` entry in the response should be `null`.